 The Margot Forde Genebank is located in Palmerston North.
 It is New Zealand’s seed bank of grassland plants.
 Its main collection holds forage and pasture species although it also holds cereals and fungal endophytes.
 The genebank’s roles include the collection, acquisition, conservation, replenishment and distribution of genetic resources – in the form of seeds – for research and development of new varieties from selective breeding.

 The grassland collections are important.
 As problems such as climate change arise, the current forage and pasture species will need alternatives.
 These alternatives may already exist at the genebank, where more than 2,200 species and more than 166,000 accessions (local plant populations from around the world) are already held in the genebank’s vaults.
 These numbers make the Margot Forde Genebank the largest and most diverse forage collection in the world!

-The Margot Forde Genebank also hosts the much smaller New Zealand Indigenous Flora Seed Bank, which is managed by Massey University and preserves Aotearoa’s endangered plant diversity.
-With the recent incursion of myrtle rust in the country, it is more important than ever to preserve plant genetic resources with the aim of preventing potential extinction of Aotearoa’s valuable flora.
+The Margot Forde Genebank also hosts the much smaller New Zealand Indigenous Flora Seed Bank, which is managed by Massey University and preserves Aotearoa New Zealand’s endangered plant diversity.
+With the recent incursion of myrtle rust in the country, it is more important than ever to preserve plant genetic resources with the aim of preventing potential extinction of Aotearoa New Zealand’s valuable flora.
 The four main target species for the indigenous flora are:

 - Pōhutukawa, rātā and other Myrtaceae.

 - Alpine flora and forget-me-nots.